ome/omero-documentation/omero/users/cli/installation.rst

 and also requires JARs in the OMERO.server package to be available under the :envvar:`OMERODIR` directory.

-To install Java and Ice, go to :doc:`/sysadmins/unix/server-installation` and select the walk-through corresponding to your OS.
+To install Java and Ice, go to :doc:`/sysadmins/unix/server-installation` and select the walkthrough corresponding to your OS.

 To make the JARs available, you need to: